paulscherrerinstitute/mrfioc2_regDev/ui/README.md

-# Bunch ID readout of the EVR
+# Pulse ID readout of the EVR
 ## Quick start
 run